Chia seeds are the tiny black seeds of the chia plant (Salvia hispanica).

 Increased Fiber Intake

-A single ounce (28 grams, 2 tablespoons) of chia seeds provides 11 grams of fiber, which is 29% of the recommended intake for men and 44% of the recommended intake for women.
+A single ounce (28 grams) of chia seeds provides 11 grams of fiber, which is 29% and 44% of the RDI for men and women, respectively.

-Due to the extraordinary water-absorbing capabilities of chia seeds, they increase the volume of the foods in the digestive tract, leading to increased satiety and decreased food intake.
+Due to their extraordinary water-absorbing capacity, chia seeds increase the volume of foods in your digestive tract, leading to increased fullness and decreased food intake.

-However, to avoid possible digestive side effects, drinking plenty of water with chia seeds is generally advised, especially if they have not been soaked before eating.
+However, to avoid possible digestive side effects, drink plenty of water when eating them — especially if they have not been pre-soaked.

 Phytic Acid Content

 Like all seeds, chia seeds contain phytic acid.

 Phytic acid is a plant compound that binds with minerals, such as iron and zinc, and inhibits their uptake from foods (